Why PEQs do not provide the best process evidence

 PEQs fail to detect changes in thinking

 People often believe that what they are thinking at this moment in time represents how they have thought all along.
 Therefore, they tend to be unaware of changes in their thinking (Bem and McConnell, 1970).
-If a participant has changed their opinion during the controlled experiment, they may not report this change in the PEQ.
+If a participant has changed their opinion during the experiment, they may not report this change in the PEQ.
 Therefore, using the PEQ to detect changes in thinking may lead to wrong conclusions.
 For instance, PEQs may reveal no evidence that changes in their thinking drive the changes in participant behavior caused by an intervention while actually, they did.

 What about stable personality traits?